yinkakun/olopo/README.md

 | yarn run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | yarn run astro -- --help` | Get help using the Astro CLI                     |

-## 👀 Todo

-- Add cobe on the homepage
-- Use white background for legal pages